 Edward Heath is the chair of the firm's Business Litigation Group and leads its Government Investigations and Corporate Compliance Team.

-Mr. Heath is an experienced trial lawyer who has represented businesses throughout the country in complex corporate litigation for the last seventeen years.
-He has pursued or defended numerous nine- and eight-figure disputes, including obtaining a complete defense jury verdict on behalf of an institutional client facing $100 million in contract and business tort claims.
-He has been effectively defending companies against class action claims for over a decade and recently secured the dismissal of a proposed nationwide class action brought against an international manufacturing company, without the company making any payment to the plaintiff, potential class members, or plaintiff's counsel.
+For the last eighteen years, Mr. Heath has helped businesses across the globe resolve their disputes.
+An experienced trial lawyer, he has pursued or defended numerous nine- and eight-figure cases, which includes obtaining a full defense jury verdict following a multi-month trial for an institutional client facing $100 million in contract and business tort claims.
+He has been effectively defending companies against class action claims for over a decade and recently secured the dismissal of a proposed nationwide class action brought against an manufacturing company without the need for any payment to the plaintiff, potential class members, or plaintiff's counsel.

 His clients have included technology companies; manufacturers; financial institutions and financial services firms; health care entities; educational, charitable, and religious organizations; professional associations, such as law and accounting firms; municipalities; judges; and media personalities.